hsynercn/pluralsight-js-path/2_javascript_syntax_and_operators.md

     return value === null || value === undefined;
 }
 ```
 instanceof Operator

-Tests if inherits from Object(not a primitive)
+Tests if inherits from Object(not a primitive).
-Tests for a specific type of object
+Tests for a specific type of object.

 ```js
 //object constructor function